-I think one of my favorite things about being a Christian is the fact that our growth never stops; we never stop realizing how great our God is or how much He loves us.
+I think one of my favorite things about being a Christian is the fact that we never stop growing; we never stop realizing how great our God is or how much He loves us.
 Every trial in our life is just another example of His goodness and sovereign care in our life.
 Because with every trial He grows us more and more into who we should be.

 “So we remember in order to hold on to our faith that sorrow will not have the last word, that a current season of darkness will not last forever.”